Manishthapa2022/Election_Analysis/README.md

 - A complete list of candidates who recieved votes
 - Total number of votes each candidate recieved
 - Percentage of votes each candidate won
-The winner of election based on ppopular vote
+- The winner of election based on popular vote
-Apart from the above, they have also requested some additional information:
+*Apart from the above, they have also requested some additional information*
 - The voter turnout in each country
 - The percentage of votes from each country out of the total count
 - the county with the highest tournout